TheUp5970/refactored-OYNO/README.md

 ## Can be opened as a project to browse its gameengine setup, more info in README.txt

 Alternatively just unzip Game.zip! and observe the console output too.

+PS.

+I want to atleast pass the course!